 So, Paul held a regular job as a tent maker for six days and on the seventh day he went to the synagogue.
 This is the same Paul that has traveled all over building the church and you would have thought that he would have the right to financial support and not have to be a tent maker but he chose to work so as not to be a burden on anyone.
 If we spend less time worrying about our rights and more time actually serving (as Paul & Jesus did) lives will be changed.
 As usual, he went to the synagogue to try to get the Jewish people to see the truth of the resurrection of Jesus Christ.

-When Silas and Timothy came from Macedonia, Paul devoted himself exclusively to preaching, and testifying to the Jews that Jesus was the Christ.
-But when the Jews opposed Paul and became abusive, he shook out his clothes in protest and said to them, 'Your blood be on your own heads!
-I am clear of my responsibility.
-From now on I will go to the Gentiles.'
+But after Sila and Timothy arrived from Macedonia, Sha'ul felt pressed by the urgency of the message and testified in depth to the Jews that Yeshua is the Messiah.
+However when they set themselves against him and began hurling insults, he shook out his clothes and said to them, "Your blood be on your own heads!
+For my part, I am clean; from now on, I will go to the Goyim!"

 When the Jews would not listen and became abusive, Paul moved on to share the good news with the Gentiles.
 You may say that Jesus would never turn His back on anyone but Paul's actions are in line with what Jesus said when He sent the disciples out into the world (Matthew 10 and Luke 10).
 This can serve to remind us that we are not called to save others as only Jesus can do that and God must call them but we are to boldly declare the Gospel just as Jesus and Paul did.
 When people reject the message and become abusive, we too are released from responsibility.